 Upstart is such a new idea for most people that our main task is to change public perceptions of what effective educational provision for the under-sevens is all about, and the central significance of play.
 For that we need your help to spread the word and develop local networks of supporters.

-Upstart also needs your help to become a national movement that will help Scotland deliver the principles behind Getting It Right for Every Child, Curriculum for Excellence and other policy documents.
-We hope to gather enough support around the country to launch the campaign on May 16th, 2016.
+Upstart also needs your help to develop as a national movement that will help Scotland deliver the principles behind Getting It Right for Every Child, Curriculum for Excellence and other policy documents.

 To help us gather momentum, please get involved with the events we publicise in the newsletter.
 And – since Upstart has so far been financed out of our own pockets – please lend support to our fundraising activities.